-While it would be great to wake up thrilled at the prospect of going to work every day – for the majority this is simply not a reality – and that’s OK.
+While it would be great to wake up thrilled at the prospect of going to work every day, for the majority of us, that’s simply not the reality.
+And realistically, that’s OK.

-But, these cons might be signs that it’s time for a new career.
+But, take the time to fully analyze whether those cons might be signs that it’s time for a new career.

-If any of the scenarios listed below become more commonplace, then it is possible a career change is in order, particularly if several of these signs apply to your current career.
+If any of the scenarios listed below become your daily reality, then it’s possible a career change is in order.
+When multiple symptoms are manifesting, you need to take note sooner than later.

 No one expects to be fascinated at work every Monday through Friday, and everyone has days where they are “off.”